 - Choose batch cook recipes where possible – bolognaise, lasagne, roast chicken, side of salmon etc… so you just have to cook once but you get 2-3 meals out of each dish.
 Roast chicken can become paella with chicken, and stretching to a third meal with pasta and pesto.
 Most meat dishes can be in the fridge for up to 2-3 days, if you require them after that pop them in the freezer.

 - Remember reheated rice/pasta has less of a blood glucose impact so now there’s even more reason to cook them in advance and freeze/cool before reheating (Nutrition challenge day 3)

 - Think ahead about snacks too – to save you money and time.
 Our Nutrition Challenge day 13 Healthy snacks has some great recipes, but you can also do some basic ones like hard boil some eggs and when cool keep them in the fridge as a grab and go or to mash in a sandwich or add to a salad.
 Eggs are a great source of protein and nutrients, inexpensive and very under rated.

 - If you’re a gadgets person how about a pressure cooker.
 Cheaper cuts of meat become tender and you can add everything into one pot to cut down on hassle and the washing up.
 Check out our podcast episode One pot cooking with The Lunchbox Dr for more ideas which is to be released soon as a podcast episode.

-You can also find out more meal ideas in our Improving energy & concentration webinar and our Bitesize Nutrition podcasts.
+You can also find more meal ideas in our Improving energy & concentration webinar and our Bitesize Nutrition podcasts.
 If you’re new to podcasts you can listen free without registration on your phone or PC by clicking on the podcast link in this paragraph.
 Or you can listen to Bitesize Nutrition on iTunes & Spotify.